jdemello/valetr/README.md

 available include key monetary policy variables —Total CPI and M aggregates.

+Valet also provides a route to Foreign Exchange Rates in RSS.
+This route returns the **most recent** foreign exchange rate —one observation only.
+Therefore, it has little application for this package.

 ## Installation

 `valetr` has yet to be submitted to CRAN.